In this article, you'll discover the top 5 trends in team building and development in 2020.

 We're noticing a huge trend in "unshaming".
 This is about opening up, not feeling ashamed for it and not being shamed by others, about trusting others and creating a safe space together.
 People are encouraged to empower each other and to stop suppressing their emotions.
 Meaningful conversations are therefore foreseen to become a bigger part of team development with a larger amount of time allocated to debriefing and discussing outcomes and challenges faced in the process.

 A great and fun way to learn how to open up is through gamification.
 For example, Speak Up Speak Out is a customisable activity that instils interactive and engaging team discussions applicable to the workplace.
 Another great discussion tool, Appreciative Inquiry, assesses problem-solving skills through four stages of constructive brainstorming which eventually lead to innovative solutions and action plans.

 Many people were shocked by the disruptive events of 2019 in Hong Kong and by what's happening now across Asia.
 No one could have prepared for it and in order for businesses to survive, it all comes down to making calculated decisions and to improve team cohesion to strive to achieve the same company goals.
 When it becomes more challenging to work with secondary stakeholders such as clients and vendors, take the opportunity to work on strategies and structures to build the business back up.

-Our training module Connecting with Impact fosters interacting and connecting with your team, which should be on the top of your to-do-list when building your structure back up.
 A more light-hearted alternative inspired by resilience is Escape the Maze, a team building activity where teams learn how to achieve the seemingly impossible.